DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-assessment-feedback-and-questioning/summer-week-2-mentor-materials.md

 Tick the following sentences which show apostrophes being used correctly

-1. The dog chased it’s tail
+1. The dog chased it's tail
-2. It’s going to be a lovely, sunny day
+2. It's going to be a lovely, sunny day
-3. I would like lot’s of ice cream
+3. I would like lot's of ice cream

 Pose the question: what is the issue here?